 Rendering of the Porter Neuroscience Research Center Phase II, North view Construction

-· Use of more cost effective and efficient laboratory lighting including a master addressable lighting control system
+- Cost effective/ efficient laboratory lighting including Light Emitting Diodes (LEDs), a master addressable lighting control system

 Presently, NIH is investigating the benefits of solar collectors and a geothermal system, which utilizes ground water for both cooling and heating purposes.

 For Design and Construction information, please contact James Earl at (301) 402-9243.